Altaruss28/Origin/Documentation/incrementalChangelog.md

 The setup has been renamed from 'AST' (Alternative-Setup-Testing) to 'Origin'

 ### Rebalance changes:

+#### Building health changes
+- Health of almost all buildings has been adjusted to reflect the following changes, as well as to make raiding slightly easier, see the spreadsheet for the exact numbers

+#### Minor melee damage rework
+- Monk base melee damage up to 50dpt
-- Woodcutter's hut health down to 125
+- Slave base melee damage down to 10dpt
-- Ox tether health down to 125
+- Tunneler base melee damage down to 20dpt
-- Fletcher cost to 10 wood, 100 gold
-- Poleturner cost to 10 wood, 50 gold
-- Tanner cost up to 10 wood, 10 stone, health up to 500
-- Leather armor per delivery up to 3

-#### Armored unit/Iron rework
+#### Weapon economy/armored unit rework
 - Halved the health of pikemen, European swordsmen, knights and Arabian swordsmen
 - Pikeman damage to knights and horse archers up to 200dpt
 - Increased European swordsman and Arabian swordsman speed by 1 level
-- Arabian swordsman recruit cost up to 100 gold, base damage up to 200dpt, base building damage up to 100
+- Arabian swordsman health up to 30k, base damage up to 200dpt, base building damage up to 100, recruit cost up to 100 gold
-- Iron mine cost up to 30 wood
+- Iron mine cost up to 30 wood, iron per delivery up to 2
+- Fletcher cost to 10 wood, 100 gold
+- Poleturner cost to 10 wood, 50 gold
-- Iron per delivery up to 2
+- Tanner cost up to 10 wood, 10 stone, leather armor per delivery up to 3
 - Blacksmith cost up to 10 wood, 5 iron, 5 pitch
 - Armorer cost to 10 wood, 10 stone, 10 iron
 - Stables cost down to 300 gold, 30 wood, 30 stone

-### Population, popularity, taxation, fear factor and housing rework:
+#### Ranged unit rework
+- European archer range down to 40 tiles, projectile speed up to 200, base melee damage down to 10dpt
+- Crossbowman range down to 40 tiles, projectile speed up to 200, base melee damage down to 20dpt
+- Arabian archer range down to 40 tiles, projectile speed up to 200, health down to 10k, base melee damage down to 10dpt, recruit cost down to 40 gold
+- Slinger range down to 20 tiles, base melee damage down to 20dpt
+- Horse archer range down to 40 tiles, projectile speed up to 200, base melee damag down to 20dpt
+- Firethrower range down to 10 tiles, projectile speed up to 100, base melee damage up to 50dpt
+- Catapult range down to 40 tiles, projectile speed up to 400, projectile arch type to 0
+- Trebuchet range down to 60 tiles
+- Fireballista range down to 40 tiles, projectile speed up to 400
+- Mangonel range down to 50 tiles
+- Tower ballista range down to 60 tiles, projectile arch type to 2
+- Arrow damage taken of all units has been doubled

 #### Peasant respawn rate
 - Peasant respawn rate at 100 popularity is halved